-Children + Coeliac : This ‘chapter’ explores the impact of diagnosis for your child and your family.
-It considers support and how best to help your child start to learn to live with Coeliac Disease.
+Children + Coeliac : Exploring the impact of diagnosis and how to support and help your child to learn to live with Coeliac Disease.

-(It is part of the series ‘Gluten Free Kids – A Practical Guide to Parenting a Coeliac Child’.
-To access the Introduction and subsequent ‘chapters’, please click on the drop down menu ‘Coeliac Parenting Guide’ on the menu bar).
+(This is part of the series ‘Gluten Free Kids – A Practical Guide to Parenting a Coeliac Child’.
+To access the Introduction and subsequent ‘chapters’, please click on the drop down menu ‘Coeliac Kids’ on the menu bar).

 DON’T LOSE THIS Guide!
 PIN IT FOR LATER…